 What to Do after Installing WordPress?

-Though WordPress may seem a little bit intimidating at first sight, it’s actually quite easy to learn how to use this content management system- CMS.
+Though It may seem a little bit intimidating at first sight, WordPress is actually quite easy to learn and use.
 We covered the most essential steps throughout this guide to facilitate your learning process, without overwhelming you with unnecessary tutorials.

 Let’s check out this handy guide on 12 things you should do after installing WordPress.

 - Write Your Site Title with a Catchy Tagline

 - Personalize Your User Profile

 - Remove the Default WordPress Contents

 - Configure SEO for Your WordPress Site